PabloJabat/PrivacyPoliciesClassifier/README.md

 `python main.py`

 This code will show you an example of serializing a sentence into integers and output a set of all the words included in the gold standard.
+It will also create a file called dictionary.pkl with all the information of that set.
+The main will read directly from that file as long as it exist.
+This will make the code run much faster.